******** The Neolithic Bone Measures (Metrology 0)

 This may in the megalithic culture eventually have led to a posturing for status by building ever bigger sites, or using ever bigger capstones, but at least the major collective early works turn out to have been ruled by mathematical principles in their design and needed their size to express their mathematical content.
 This strongly suggests that the act of building mathematically itself was either considered auspicious or was the very aim of the design, or both, in any case it would bring harmony to the design and to the space defined by the design; it would preserve a mathematical truth which could be understood as a heavenly principle, with the key of the mathematical logic hidden in the design.
 This key is in the design of Brodgar, of Maes Howe, of Stonehenge, but also of the Giza pyramids, they are all the physical embodiment of mathematical truths, and in this case even a related mathematical truth.

 To build these major works measurements had to be made and units of length be communicated.
 Through experience and logical thinking a system of standard measures and whole number logic would have come into being.
 It is because they had these measures and their skills that they could build these large collective works.
-All standard units of measurement are traditionally related to the human body, palm, finger, foot, thumb, ell.
+All standard units of measurement are traditionally related to the human body, palm, finger, foot, thumb, ell (-bow).

-In my view certain types of the collected bones came to be used as standards of measurement, which would explain the striking uniformity of measurements in major buildings all over the British Isles as has been shown elsewhere (Numbers 1&2), with regard to some of these buildings and circles.
+In my view certain types of the collected bones came to be used as standards of measurement, which would explain the striking uniformity of measurements in major buildings all over the British Isles as has been shown elsewhere (Metrology 1&2), with regard to some of these buildings and circles.

 On the basis of a mathematical analysis of megalithic measures, I have come to the conclusion that megalithic man used three, maybe four, types of bones in his measurements, which related to each other in a particular mathematical order; the bones were: the ulna, the fibula and the tibia, possibly the humerus (upper arm), respectively forearm, calf and shin bones.